marcosblandim/liferay-log-viewer/README.md

 # Liferay Log Viewer Portlet

-## FORK & REVAMP FROM THE ORIGINAL GOOD LOG VIEWER BY Permeance (Thank you!!)
+## FORK & REVAMP FROM THE ORIGINAL GOOD LOG VIEWER BY Permeance Technologies (Thank you from whole community)

 This project provides a portlet that attaches to the Liferay Portal's log4j mechanism to provide a log view within the browser.